precisely/gene-panel-curation/genes/CHRNA3-Matty.md

     Your CHRNA3 gene has no variants.
 A normal gene is referred to as a "wild-type" gene.

-    # What is the effect of this variant?

-    This variant is not associated with increased risk.

     # How common is this genotype in the general population?

     <piechart percentage=46.2 />

   </Genotype>
 <# C645T  #>
   <Genotype hgvs="NC_000017.11:g.[30237328T>C];[30237328=]" name="C645T ">